TomFrost/node-argsnip/README.md

 Attempt is distributed under the MIT license.

 ## Credits
 ArgSnip was created by Tom Frost in 2012.
+Because screw writing callback wrappers.